Anchor Advisors

 A Challenging Writing Exercise

 We know that writing is an extremely important skill in business (and that it’s costing billions in remedial training, too.)
-Having a candidate complete a challenging, but work-related writing exercise gives you a chance to study their writing abilities.
-Look at how they structure sentences, their spelling, grammar, punctuation, and how they organize ideas into a written format.
+Having a candidate complete a challenging but work-related writing exercise allows you to study their writing abilities.
+Look at how they structure sentences, their spelling, grammar, and punctuation, and how they organize ideas into a written format.

 Wearing Shorts to the Second Interview

-This exercise, while it seems strange, was a test of culture fit.
-If the candidate wasn’t willing to wear shorts to the second interview, they probably weren’t a good fit with the company’s laid back, spirited culture.
+While it seems strange, this exercise was a test of culture fit.
+If the candidate wasn’t willing to wear shorts to the second interview, they probably weren’t a good fit with the company’s laid-back, spirited culture.
 Candidates, in a way, self-filtered with this activity.
 You can do something similar.

 Pitch an Idea